 How long did that take?
 Maybe 30 seconds if he spoke slowly.
 A minute if he needed to say he was frustrated and wished his wife could get back sooner.

-He would be more present in the meeting and the “enough is enough” mentality would have been put to rest.
+Moreover, he would be more present in the meeting, and the “enough is enough” mentality would have been put to rest.

 Give it a shot.

 We have taught this process to large organizations, family firms, and startups.

 In conclusion, there is a great deal about team collaboration in my book Don’t Bring It To Work.
 Get a copy HERE and contact me for more information.

 PS.
 My new book “Invisible STRESS (It’s NOT What YOU Think!)” is available on Amazon.
 It is a short (90 pages) read with excellent ways to stay out of feeling overwhelmed.